 Per UCSC policy, all laptop and desktop computers connected to UCSC's network must run current, up-to-date software to detect viruses, spyware, and other malicious software.
 Windows servers must run current, up-to-date anti-malware software.
 Anti-malware software is recommended for other devices where readily available and as appropriate.

 - Install anti-malware software on your computer and set it to auto-update as frequently as the settings will allow.

 - Periodically double-check to see if your anti-virus/anti-malware software is up to date by opening the program and checking the "Last updated" date.

 - If you get an antivirus alert that there is malware on your computer, contact the ITS Support Center for assistance (contact info below)

 - See below for free anti-malware software for UCSC faculty, staff and students.

-- An attachment or link is unexpected or unsolicited
+- A link or attachment is unexpected or unsolicited

 - The email is not addressed to you by name

 - You don't recognize the sender or the message says it is from a "friend"